davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 So let's re-arrange this equation for minimum path through a curved space.
 Now remember that when operating in normal 3d space we should ideally arrive at Newton's equations which were seen as accurate for so long.

-Essentially newton's laws and einstein's relativity must conform to the same thing.
+Essentially newton's laws and Einstein's relativity must conform to the same thing.

 $$ \frac{ \partial^2 x^{\mu}  }{ \partial \tau^2 } + \Gamma = 0 $$